aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 ## Import

-Kubernetes cluster can be imported using the id, e.g. Then complete the main.tf accords to the result of `terraform plan`.
+Kubernetes managed cluster can be imported using the id, e.g. Then complete the main.tf accords to the result of `terraform plan`.

 ```
   $ terraform import alicloud_cs_managed_kubernetes.main cluster_id